-The WP4 aims to support Member States on the implementation of new or innovative policies and practices for empowerment, health promotion and prevention, management of chronic diseases and multimorbidity.
+WP4 has the aim of supporting Member States with respect to the implementation of new or innovative policies and practices that further empowerment, health promotion and prevention, and the management of chronic diseases and multimorbidity.

-- June 2020 – Report on the Integration in national policies and sustainability
+- M34.
+Report on Integration in National Policies and Sustainability.

 Leader: VULSK (Vilnius University Hospital Santarisku Klinikos), Lithuania